 - had problems with a previous pregnancy, including premature labor or having a child with a genetic problem or birth defect.

-Smoking, taking illegal drugs, and drinking alcohol also can cause health problems for a pregnant woman and her baby.
+Smoking, taking illegal drugs, and drinking alcohol can also cause health problems for a pregnant woman and her baby.

 If your client’s pregnancy is considered high-risk, it’s important to work with you and your team to get any health problems that can be managed under control.
-Whether this is your client’s first pregnancy or third, it might be unsettling for them to hear that their pregnancy is high-risk.
+Whether this is your client’s first or third pregnancy, it might be unsettling for them to hear that their pregnancy is high-risk.
 The phrase “high-risk pregnancy” can refer to a wide range of common ailments.
-Many of them have to do with ailments you might have had before getting pregnant or ailments you might have acquired while being pregnant or giving birth.
+Many of them have to do with ailments you might have had before getting pregnant or ailments you might have acquired while pregnant or giving birth.

 Nguyen, T. P. (Ed.).
 (2022, July).
 What’s a “high-risk” pregnancy? (for parents) – nemours kidshealth.
 KidsHealth.
 Retrieved February 11, 2023, from https://kidshealth.org/en/parents/high-risk.html